Also known as: Games script writer, Games narrative designer

 Get a degree:

 Take a general games course that offers modules in interactive storytelling and scenario scripting.
-Have a look at ScreenSkills’ list of recommended courses in games and select one which is about narrative rather than programming.
-Or look at the courses in film.
+Have a look at ScreenSkills’ list of recommended courses in games.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.
+Select one which is about narrative rather than programming, or look at the courses in film.
 Pick a course in screenplay that has an option to do interactive media.
-We recognise courses with our Tick award where they offer training in the relevant software, dedicated time to building a portfolio and has strong links with the games industry.

 Play lots of different games.
 Think about how the levels and the design of them.

 Collaborate with friends.
 Write the story for some games and create a portfolio you can show to admissions tutors or employers.
 Some games have interactive, non-linear and branching storylines or dialogue options.
 You can practise writing in this form by using the free software tools Twine or Chatmapper (other free software is available and searchable online).
 Go to build your portfolio to learn how.

 Re-write the story in levels of published games using software toolkits provided as part of these games and make up new levels and scenarios yourself.